idaholab/moose/framework/doc/content/source/timeintegrators/Ralston.md

 !syntax description /Executioner/TimeIntegrator/Ralston

 Ralston's time integration method is second order accurate in time.
 It is a two step explicit method and a special case of the 2nd order Runge-Kutta method.
-It's obtained through an error minimization process and has been shown to outperform other 2nd order explicit Runge Kunta methods [!cite](ralston1962).
+It is obtained through an error minimization process and has been shown to outperform other 2nd order explicit Runge Kunta methods, see [!cite](ralston1962).

 ## Description